PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 ### How much does it cost?

 GrowthBook open source is free and includes unlimited experiments.
-A hosted version includes a visual A/B test editor and is free up to 5 users, with pricing at $20 per user per month after.
+A hosted version includes a visual A/B test editor and is free up to 5 users, with pricing at $20 per user per month thereafter.

 ### Open sources license